 33.2.6 Readiness.

-No later than 10 days prior to the prospective EDAM Entity Implementation Date as established in the EDAM Entity Implementation Agreement, the CAISO will determine, in consultation with the prospective EDAM Entity, whether the systems and processes of the prospective EDAM Entity will be ready for the prospective EDAM Entity’s participation in the Extended Day-Ahead Market.
+No later than 10 days prior to the prospective EDAM Entity Implementation Date as established in the EDAM Entity Implementation Agreement, the CAISO will determine, in consultation with the prospective EDAM Entity, whether prospective EDAM Entity will be ready for the prospective EDAM Entity’s participation in the Extended Day-Ahead Market on the EDAM Entity Implementation Date as contemplated by the implementation activities in Section 33.2.5.

 33.2.7 Delay.

-If, subsequent to readiness determination, the CAISO or the prospective EDAM Entity determines that either cannot proceed with implementation on the EDAM Entity Implementation Date, the CAISO and the prospective EDAM Entity will establish a new EDAM Entity Implementation Date as soon as it can be determined and reflect that date in an updated version of the EDAM Entity Implementation Agreement.
+If the CAISO or the prospective EDAM Entity determines that either cannot proceed with implementation on the EDAM Entity Implementation Date, the CAISO and the prospective EDAM Entity will establish a new EDAM Entity Implementation Date as soon as it can be determined and reflect that date in an amended version of the EDAM Entity Implementation Agreement.

 33.3 [Not Used]